biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(L-R) Linda Berry, Justin Ades, Chris Pilgrim, Cindy Pilgrim (assistant)*

 #### 5th Place

-Church:	Southside A/G, Jackson, MS
+* **Church**: Southside A/G, Jackson, MS
-Coaches:	Linda Berry, Cindy Pilgrim (assistant)
+* **Coaches**: Linda Berry, Cindy Pilgrim (assistant)
+* **Team**:
-Team:	Justin Ades
+    * Justin Ades
-Jason Pilgrim
+    * Jason Pilgrim
 * **Round Robin**:
-Round 1: Lost to First A/G, Fort Myers, FL 75 to 80
+  * Round 1: Lost to First A/G, Fort Myers, FL 75 to 80
-Round 2: Lost to Billings A/G, Billings, MO 40 to 145
+  * Round 2: Lost to Billings A/G, Billings, MO 40 to 145
-Round 3: Lost to Calvary Temple, Indianapolis, IN 25 to 280 Round 4: Lost to Cedar Park A/G "So-called Angels", Bothell, WA -10 to 270 Round 5: Lost to First A/G, Hermitage, PA 55 to 60
+  * Round 3: Lost to Calvary Temple, Indianapolis, IN 25 to 280
+  * Round 4: Lost to Cedar Park A/G "So-called Angels", Bothell, WA -10 to 270
+  * Round 5: Lost to First A/G, Hermitage, PA 55 to 60
-Round 6: Lost to Evangel Community Church, Centerville, GA 70 to 115 Round 7: Lost to Family Worship Center, Murfreesboro, TN -20 to 105 Round 8: Lost to Orange County Worship Center, Santa Ana, CA 40 to 120 Round 9: Lost to First A/G, Helena, MT 35 to 70
+  * Round 6: Lost to Evangel Community Church, Centerville, GA 70 to 115
+  * Round 7: Lost to Family Worship Center, Murfreesboro, TN -20 to 105
+  * Round 8: Lost to Orange County Worship Center, Santa Ana, CA 40 to 120
+  * Round 9: Lost to First A/G, Helena, MT 35 to 70
-Round 10: Lost to Abundant Life A/G, Grapevine, TX 35 to 150
+  * Round 10: Lost to Abundant Life A/G, Grapevine, TX 35 to 150
-Round 11: Lost to Bethel Christian Life Center, West Lafayette, IN 45 to 185 Round 12: Lost to Calvary A/G, Toledo, OH 40 to 180 Round 13: Lost to James River A/G, Ozark, MO 50 to 100 Round 14: Lost to The Oaks Fellowship, Dallas, TX 60 to 280 Round 15: Won against First A/G, Boulder, MT 30 to -40 Round 16: Won against Albert Lea A/G, Albert Lea, MN 30 to -15
+  * Round 11: Lost to Bethel Christian Life Center, West Lafayette, IN 45 to 185
+  * Round 12: Lost to Calvary A/G, Toledo, OH 40 to 180
+  * Round 13: Lost to James River A/G, Ozark, MO 50 to 100
+  * Round 14: Lost to The Oaks Fellowship, Dallas, TX 60 to 280
+  * Round 15: Won against First A/G, Boulder, MT 30 to -40
+  * Round 16: Won against Albert Lea A/G, Albert Lea, MN 30 to -15
-Round 17: Lost to Calvary A/G, DeMotte, IN 65 to 130
+  * Round 17: Lost to Calvary A/G, DeMotte, IN 65 to 130
-Round 18: Won against First A/G, Cedar Rapids, IA 100 to 60
+  * Round 18: Won against First A/G, Cedar Rapids, IA 100 to 60
-Round 19: Lost to Two Rivers Fellowship, Greeley, CO 115 to 160
+  * Round 19: Lost to Two Rivers Fellowship, Greeley, CO 115 to 160
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}